baharcos/covid_19_mobility/README.md

 5. Before running the project create and activate the envrionment by: $ conda env create -f environment.yml and then $ conda activate covid_19_mobility
 6. We rely on pytask to run the project once the project is cloned and all above steps are completed $ conda develop . and the
 $ pytask
+7. Webscrapping relies on having a Firefox browser.
+This can be adjusted by changing the 38th line in src/data_management/task_get_data.
+If Safari is decided to be used remote control needs to be allowed.

 ### Project Structure
 src folder includes all the necessary code needed for the analysis: